nuken/tv-logo-manager/README.md

 3. You should see the TV Logo Manager interface ready for you to upload and manage your logos\!

+## **📺 Integrating with Channels DVR**

+The TV Logo Manager is an excellent companion for Channels DVR, allowing you to easily process and prepare logo images for use in your custom M3U8 playlists.
+Since Channels DVR manages its own image hosting, this process involves two steps: preparing the image with the TV Logo Manager, and then uploading it to Channels DVR.

+1. **Prepare & Download the PNG Logo:**
+   * **Upload** your original logo image to the TV Logo Manager via its web interface (http://localhost:8084).
+The manager will automatically process it to the **4:3 aspect ratio** and optimize it.
+   * Locate the newly uploaded logo in the gallery and click the **"Download PNG"** button.
+This will download the processed image in a format Channels DVR prefers.
+2. **Upload to Channels DVR Art Editor:**
+   * Open your Channels DVR web interface (typically http://\<Channels\_DVR\_IP\>:8089/admin).
+   * Navigate to **Settings** (gear icon) \-\> **DVR** \-\> **Channel Surfing** \-\> **Art Editor**.
+   * Click the **"Upload Image"** button and select the PNG file you downloaded in Step 1\.
+   * After the upload, Channels DVR will display the image and provide its internal URL.
+This URL typically looks like /dvr/uploads/\[YOUR IMAGE NUMBER\]/content. **Make a note of the \[YOUR IMAGE NUMBER\] portion.**
+3. **Use the Internal Link in Your M3U8 Playlist:**
+   * In your custom M3U8 playlist, use the internal Channels DVR URL format for the tvg-logo attribute.
+This ensures Channels DVR serves the logo directly from its own server, which is generally more stable for its internal operations.
+   * **Example M3U8 Entry:**
+     `#EXTINF:-1 tvg-id="MyChannel" tvg-logo="/dvr/uploads/YOUR_IMAGE_NUMBER/content" group-title="My Group",My Awesome Channel`
+     (Replace YOUR\_IMAGE\_NUMBER with the actual number Channels DVR provided after your upload).

+This workflow ensures your logos are perfectly sized and formatted for Channels DVR while leveraging its native image hosting.

 ## **🔒 Remote Access with Tailscale**